Indicators for Success

 The potential of the women became clear very quickly.
 The women proved that, given an opportunity, they had the ability, knowledge, intelligence and ambition to exceed expectations.
 When a group grew big enough to require a supervisor, there was always a woman in the group ready and willing to take on that responsibility.

-Dhangauri started as an embroidery artisan, then became the supervisor of embroidery and is now the manager of Nirmaan, a large cooperative of 40 artisans.
+Dhangauri started as an embroidery artisan, then became the supervisor of embroidery and is now the manager of Nirmaan Collective, a large cooperative of 40 artisans.
 Sushila also began as an embroidery artisan.
 When MarketPlace Mumbai needed an assistant for Bhakti, the production manager, she applied for the job.
 Now she visits all the groups to help them with their records, plans and production tracking.
 Eager to learn even more, she is also studying accounting and assists managers with their account books.
 AND she has learned to use a computer and has become quite proficient in Excel spreadsheets.

 We have developed a procedure for managing social programs which recognizes and fosters the artisans' potential.
 For example, two leaders from each group take responsibility for a particular program.
 The group meets to plan their presentation before returning to their cooperatives to motivate and organize the other artisans.
 This has built leadership and made the programs more valuable and meaningful for all.